lakshmi-sahithi/Coffee-Machine/README.md

 # Coffee-Machine
-A virtual coffee machine that simulates similar to that of a real-time machines.
+A virtual coffee machine that simulates actions similar to that of a real-time machines.